-As of December 31, 2010, substantially all our cable distribution network had bandwidth capacity of at least 750 megahertz, which we believe is sufficient to deliver our current array of products and services.
+As of December 31, 2010, substantially all our cable distribution network had bandwidth capacity of at least 750 megahertz or had been converted to all-digital technology, which we believe is sufficient to deliver our current array of products and services.
 However, demand for new services, including additional HDTV channels and DOCSIS 3.0-enabled wideband HSD service will require us to become more efficient with our existing bandwidth capacity.
 As part of our transition towards an "all-digital" platform, we have been moving video channels from analog to digital transmission, allowing us to deliver the same programming using less bandwidth, which enables us to offer our customers more HDTV channels, faster HSD speeds and other advanced products and services using the reclaimed bandwidth.
 We have transitioned certain of our cable systems to an "all-digital" format, removing all analog programming and only offering digital video.
-We plan to transition additional systems to an all-digital format in 2011 and beyond.
-To take full advantage of the efficiencies associated with digital transmission, we expect most of our cable distribution network will ultimately move to an "all-digital" format, thereby eliminating all analog transmissions.
+We plan to transition additional systems to an "all-digital" format in 2011 and beyond.
+To take full advantage of the efficiencies associated with digital transmission, we expect most of our cable distribution network will ultimately move to an "all-digital" platform in the future, thereby eliminating all analog transmissions.

-We have constructed fiber networks which connect about 93% of our service territory, upon which we have overlaid a video transport system which allows these areas to function a single virtual system.
+We have constructed fiber networks which connect over 80% of our service territory, upon which we have overlaid a video transport system which allows these areas to function a single virtual system.
 Our fiber networks and video transport system give us greater reach from a central location, making it more cost efficient and timely to introduce new and advanced services to customers, helping us reduce equipment and personnel costs, connectivity charges and other expenditures.